-DEPARTMENT expectations of the market and our customers.
+Name of department Scope of responsibilities PRODUCT PREPARATION DEPARTMENT We design here the latest collections to meet the expectations of the market and our customers.
+We are the heart of LPP.
+MARKETING DEPARTMENT We make LPP brands evoke positive emotions in our recipients.
 HR DEPARTMENT We recruit employees, care for their satisfaction, we build training programmes and plan development paths.

-optimise costs in the chain of hundreds of stores.
+SALES DEPARTMENT Our key challenge is to constantly increase sales and optimise costs in the chain of hundreds of stores.
 EXPORT DEPARTMENT We deal with the development of the distribution network of individual brands on foreign markets.
 LOGISTICS DEPARTMENT We co-create a team of one of the most modern logistics centres in this part of Europe.
 LEASE OFFICE We acquire new retail area and develop the chain of our stores in attractive locations.
 INVESTMENT DEPARTMENT We design the decor of the stores and coordinate the course of their opening in the country and abroad.

-FINANCIAL AND CONTROLLING We prepare reports and analyses in order to effectively

-DEPARTMENT FOR We shape the image of LPP as a company.
+FINANCIAL AND CONTROLLING DEPARTMENT We prepare reports and analyses in order to effectively plan and manage the company.
+IT DEPARTMENT We develop IT systems in key areas for us: goods management, sales and supply chain.
+E-COMMERCE DEPARTMENT Online sales is our specialty.
+ADMINISTRATION DEPARTMENT Our task is to ensure the efficient functioning of offices.
+DEPARTMENT FOR COMMUNICATION AND SUSTAINABLE DEVELOPMENT We shape the image of LPP as a company.